Build a Connector

 Key terms:

-You will need to first setup your environment by running the Data Connector Server on your local machine:
+You will need to first setup your environment by running the on your local machine:

 You will need to update your local configuration variables: